-The Credit Agreement provides for a \$20 million revolving credit facility with a maturity date of January 24, 2026.
-In addition, the Company has the ability from time to time to increase the revolving commitments up to an additional aggregate amount not to exceed \$40 million, subject to receipt of lender commitments and certain conditions precedent.
-The Credit Agreement evidencing the facility contains customary representation, warranties, covenants, and event of default.
-The Credit Agreement is collateralized by substantially all of our property and assets, including intellectual property.
-The Credit Agreement also contains certain restrictions and covenants that require the Company to maintain, on an ongoing basis, (i) a leverage ratio of no greater than 3.00 to 1.00 and (ii) a fixed charge coverage ratio of not less than 1.25 to 1.00.
-The leverage ratio also determines the applicable interest rate under the Credit Agreement.
-Borrowings under the revolving credit facility accrue interest at a rate equal to either Secured Overnight Financing Rate ("SOFR") or a specified base rate, at the Company's option, plus an applicable margin.
-The applicable margins range from 2.00% to 2.80% per annum for SOFR loans and 1.00% to 1.80% per annum for base rate loans.
-The revolving credit facility is subject to a commitment fee payable on the unused revolving credit facility commitments ranging from 0.25% to 0.35%, depending on the Company's leverage ratio.
+The Credit Agreement provided for a \$20 million revolving credit facility with a maturity date of January 24, 2026.
+In addition, the Company had the ability from time to time to increase the revolving commitments up to an additional aggregate amount not to exceed \$40 million, subject to receipt of lender commitments and certain conditions precedent.
+The Credit Agreement that evidenced the facility contained customary representations, warranties, covenants, and events of default.
+The Credit Agreement was collateralized by substantially all of our property and assets, including intellectual property.
+The Credit Agreement also contained certain restrictions and covenants that required the Company to maintain, on an ongoing basis, (i) a leverage ratio of no greater than 3.00 to 1.00 and (ii) a fixed charge coverage ratio of not less than 1.25 to 1.00.
+The leverage ratio also determined the applicable interest rate under the Credit Agreement.
+Borrowings under the revolving credit facility accrued interest at a rate equal to either Secured Overnight Financing Rate ("SOFR") or a specified base rate, at the Company's option, plus an applicable margin.
+The applicable margins ranged from 2.00% to 2.80% per annum for SOFR loans and 1.00% to 1.80% per annum for base rate loans.
+The revolving credit facility was subject to a commitment fee payable on the unused revolving credit facility commitments ranging from 0.25% to 0.35%, that was dependent on the Company's leverage ratio.